 Architectural Splendour of Bijapur

-Many structures in the city has withstood the test of time and continue to mesmerize people even today with their impressive architectural beauty.
+Many structures in the city have withstood the test of time and continue to mesmerize people even today with their impressive architectural beauty.

 Tourism in Bijapur

 Bijapur has several monuments and structures that are worth visiting.
 Some of them are:

 Gol Gumbaz or Gol Gumbadh is a mausoleum of Mohammad Adil Shah who was the sultan of Bijapur.
 This circular dome is the second-largest one in the world.
 It took 20 years to build and was completed in the year 1656.

 One of the unique features of Gol Gumbaz is that the interior of the huge dome is unsupported.
 The dome has superb acoustic features that ensure even the softest of whispers is clearly heard inside it.

 Jumma Masjid of Bijapur is one of the oldest mosques in India.
 It was built by Ali Adil Shah I in 1578 to celebrate his victory in the Battle of Talikota in 1565.
 Spread over an area of about 10810 sq meter is also the largest mosque in the region.

 Jumma Masjid is known to hold an exquisite copy of the Quran that is written in gold.
 It can accommodate about 2500 persons offering prayer at one sitting.

 Malik-e-Maidan or Master of the Battlefield is a huge cannon located on the top of a tower lying in the precinct of the Bijapur Fort.
 It is also known as Burj-E-Sherz and is considered to be one of the largest forged medieval guns in the world.
 It was set up by Ibrahim Adil Shah II.